themeum/kirki/readme.txt

 March 17, 2016, dev time: 3 hours

 * FIX: Alpha channel was always enabled for color controls
-* FIX: PHP Notices in the class-kirki-output-control-typography.php file
+* FIX: PHP Notices in the class-xtkirki-output-control-typography.php file
 * FIX: PHP Fatal error on PHP 5.2
-* FIX: PHP Notice in the class-kirki-field.php file
+* FIX: PHP Notice in the class-xtkirki-field.php file
 * FIX: PHP Fatal error when using background-position in the output argument
 * TWEAK: Removed unused languages from CodeMirror to reduce the plugin's size